Our beloved Prophet Muhammad (PBUH) said:

-This is another Arabic phrase which means- May Allah bless you.
+This is another Arabic phrase that means- May Allah bless you.
 We can use it in response to Mashallah Tabarakallah and invoke Allah’s blessings for the other person as well.

 - JazakAllah Khair

-Now that you know how to reply mashallah tabarakallah, don’t hesitate in saying these graceful words whenever you hear Mashallah or Tabarakallah.
+Now that you know how to reply to Mashallah Tabarakallah, don’t hesitate to say these graceful words whenever you hear Mashallah or Tabarakallah.

 Mention of Tabarakallah in the Quran

 There are many Surahs that mention the word Tabarakallah in their verse.
 This helps us in knowing not only its importance but also its meaning within the verses.

 - It is worthy to note here that Surah Al-Mulk (no. 67) is also known as Surah Tabarak.